apache/subversion/tools/server-side/svnpubsub/README.txt

 1. Set up an svnpubsub service.

+   This directory should be checked out to /usr/local/svnpubsub (or /opt/svnpubsub on Debian).

    There are init scripts for several OSes in the rc.d/ directory; add them to your OS boot process in the usual way for your OS.
 (For example, via rc.conf(5) or update-rc.d(8).)